Sixth Wave Innovations Inc.: Sixth Wave Updates on Delivery of Affinity System

 The System will undergo a structured testing protocol to verify operation and final configuration for subsequent delivery to Green Envy Extracts pending Green Envy receiving final site approval from the State of Michigan.
 Commissioning work will take place at Green Envy, to be followed by a 60-day confirmatory operation period.
-Sixth Wave will conduct a site visit to refine the installation plan with Green Envy and the facility owners, Medpharm Holdings (https://medpharmholdings.com) on Oct.
+Sixth Wave will conduct a site visit to refine the installation plan on Oct.
 25, 2021.

 Reduced Processing Cost, Increased Yield and Purity